When is Funko, Inc. (FNKO) going to be good investment?

 Funko, Inc. (NASDAQ:FNKO) trade information

-Sporting 5.4% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Nov 17 when the FNKO stock price touched $8.52-1 or saw a rise of 1.41%.
-Year-to-date, Funko, Inc. shares have moved -51.05%, while the 5-day performance has seen it change 12.3%.
-Over the past 30 days, the shares of Funko, Inc. (NASDAQ:FNKO) have changed 37.25%.
+Despite being -1.39% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Thursday, Nov 19 when the FNKO stock price touched $8.99-5 or saw a rise of 5.12%.
+Year-to-date, Funko, Inc. shares have moved -50.29%, while the 5-day performance has seen it change 17.66%.
+Over the past 30 days, the shares of Funko, Inc. (NASDAQ:FNKO) have changed 39.15%.
 Short interest in the company has seen 4.06 Million shares shorted with days to cover at 0.01.

+Wall Street analysts have a consensus price target for the stock at $6.45, which means that the shares’ value could jump -24.38% from current levels.
+The projected low price target is $4 while the price target rests at a high of $8.
+In that case, then, we find that the current price level is -6.21% off the targeted high while a plunge would see the stock lose -53.11% from current levels.

 Funko, Inc. (FNKO) estimates and forecasts